-- The risk: exposure to HIV and hepatitis C in surgery - It is mostly preventable - Surgeons must change dangerous behavior but the healthcare system has failed to make that happen - The only remaining solution: informed patients and consumer pressure - Patients (i.e. the public all of us will be patients) need to know what to ask - Ask the right questions, speak up to protect yourself, your family member, and your surgeon!
-Your surgeon should, and hopefully will, say, "thank you"!
+- The risk: exposure to HIV and hepatitis - It is mostly preventable - Surgeons must change dangerous behavior but the healthcare system has failed to make that happen - The only solution: informed patients and consumer pressure - Patients (i.e. the public all of us will be patients) need to know what to ask - Ask the right questions, speak up to protect yourself, your family member, even your surgeon!
+He or she will thank you msdavismd@aol.com

-Prevent Exposure of Patients to HIV and Hepatitis C During Surgical Procedures!
+Preventable Exposure of Patients to HIV and Hepatitis C During Surgical Procedures